wix-playground/dapperdox/docs/overview.md

 ## Features

-1. Author full documentation in Github Flavoured Markdown.
+1. Author full documentation in GitHub Flavoured Markdown.
 2. Document multiple API specifications as a suite of cross-referenced products.
 3. Seamlessly overlay content onto the automatically generated reference documentation.
 4. Integrate the built-in API explorer with your APIs and authentication model.